Nikhil-Reddy-Karukonda/iac-pulumi/README.md

 ## 📧 SNS Integration and Load Balancer
 - **Amazon SNS Topic**: Pulumi creates the SNS topic.
 The topic information is then passed to the web application using EC2 user data script (startup script - performs tasks during the startup process of a virtual machine (VM) instance).
 - **Load Balancer**: Utilizes valid SSL certificates for secure communication.

+## Amazon Route 53 DNS Configuration 🌍

+Set up your domain and subdomains using Amazon Route 53 for DNS services.

+## 🏗️ Create Hosted Zone for Domain in Root AWS Account

+1. **Create Zone** 🌐: Manually create a public hosted zone for `yourdomainname.tld` in Route 53.
+2. **Configure Registrar** 🔧: Update Namecheap to use Route 53's custom name servers.

+## 🛠️ Create Subdomain & Hosted Zone for Dev AWS Account

+1. **Create Dev Zone** 🌐: Manually create a public hosted zone for `dev.yourdomainname.tld` in Route 53.
+2. **Set Name Servers** 🔧: Configure name servers for the subdomain in the root account.

+## 🚀 Create Subdomain & Hosted Zone for Demo AWS Account

+1. **Create Prod Zone** 🌐: Manually create a public hosted zone for `prod.yourdomainname.tld` in Route 53.
+2. **Set Name Servers** 🔧: Configure name servers for the subdomain in the root account.

+## Load Testing with Postman Collection Runner 🚀

+Use Postman Collection Runner for load testing your application APIs.

+## Overview 📊

+- **Tool Used**: Postman Collection Runner.
+- **Test Objective**: Simulate roughly 500 concurrent API calls to trigger ASG
+- **Configuration**: Set delay to 0 between requests.

+## Steps to Setup and Run Tests 🛠️

+1. **Create Test Collection** ✍️:
+   - Develop a collection of API requests in Postman targeting your application.
+   - Organize requests to reflect typical usage scenarios.

+2. **Configure Runner Settings** ⚙️:
+   - Set the delay between requests to 0 in Postman Collection Runner.
+   - This configures the runner to simulate concurrent requests.

+3. **Running Tests** ▶️:
+   - Open Postman and navigate to the Collection Runner.
+   - Select your prepared test collection.
+   - Start the runner and monitor the results for performance insights.

 ## Pulumi.demo.yaml Template
 ```config: